kubernetes/kops/docs/node_resource_handling.md

 ---------------------------
 ```

-Node resources can be be categorised into 4 (as shown above):
+Node resources can be categorised into 4 (as shown above):

 * `kube-reserved` – reserves resources for kubernetes system daemons.
 * `system-reserved` – reserves resources for operating system components.